-Cases of pigeon fever are on the rise and no longer limited by geographic region or season, according to a new study from the University of California--Davis.
+Cases of pigeon fever are on the rise and no longer limited by geographic region or season, according to a study from the University of California, Davis.

 An infection caused by Corynebacterium pseudotuberculosis bacteria, pigeon fever is spread via stable flies, horn flies and houseflies.
 The most common clinical expression of the disease is abscesses in the pectoral or ventral abdomen.
 It is often referred to as pigeon fever because the swelling of the horse’s pectoral region resembles a pigeon’s breast.
 Two other clinical forms of the disease are less common: in one, abscesses form in internal organs, including the liver, kidneys or spleen; and in the other, ulcerative lymphangitis, the infection affects the limbs.

 Pigeon fever was first reported in 1915, and for decades it was primarily limited to hot, arid regions and occurred mainly during the summer months, when insects are most active.
 However, after unprecedented pigeon fever outbreaks occurred in Kentucky and Colorado in 2002, researchers decided to begin tracking the incidence of the disease.
 Using data from January 2003 to December of 2012 provided by veterinary diagnostic laboratories in 23 states, researchers were able to piece together a very different picture of the disease.

 A total of 2,237 pigeon fever culture- positive cases were identified by the laboratories over the study period.
 Although 46 percent of those cases were diagnosed between 2003 and 2010, 54 percent of all confirmed cases occurred during the last two study years (2011 and 2012).
 Texas and California, states where outbreaks of the disease are common, had the highest number of cases, but the researchers discovered that pigeon fever was also diagnosed in Michigan, North Carolina, Vermont and Wisconsin, states where it had never been identified before.